508th Missile Squadron: Intercontinental ballistic missile squadron

 Beginning in May 1966, the squadron began an upgrade to LGM-30F Minuteman II missiles.
 The conversion to the newer model of the Minuteman was completed in October 1967.
 The new missile had greater range and accuracy, along with the ability to employ penetration aids to reduce the effectiveness of anti-ballistic missile defenses and also had more resistance to nuclear blasts.

 In September 1991, the squadron was renamed the 508th Missile Squadron as the Air Force removed the distinction between "tactical" and "strategic" in unit names prior to the combination of SAC and Tactical Air Command into a single Air Combat Command.
-In the 1990s, President Bush's decided to stand down Minuteman II units.
+In the 1990s, President Bush decided to stand down Minuteman II units.
 The squadron was inactivated on 28 July 1995.